 It may seem like the remixing of Beatles music started recently, but it actually began over 20 years ago.

 Although George Martin did a little bit of remixing on Rubber Soul for the 1987 CD release, it was really during the time of The Anthologies in 1995 & 1996 when the modern remixing of Beatles music started.

 (I had collected the three promotional posters as each anthology was released from 1995 to 1996.
 If you put the posters side by side, they formed one large art piece by Klaus Voormann.
-I had the posters mounted and framed, and eventually gave it to a record shop in Lincoln, NE when we moved to Eugene, OR in 2008.)
+I had the posters mounted together and framed, and eventually gave it to a record shop in Lincoln, NE when we moved to Eugene, OR in 2008.)